gs1au/fluent_command_builder/README.md

 # Fluent Command Builder

-A command line builder with a fluent interface written in Ruby.

-## About

 Fluent Command Builder is designed to ease the process of building command line strings.

 Each supported command is represented by a class that provides a fluent interface by means of method chaining.